 The substitution of natural gas for coal has been treated as an important way to reduce local and regional air pollutions and to improve living standards in China.
 As the price of natural gas is higher than that of coal, a widespread switch from coal to gas may require a subsidy.
-Given the large size of China's energy consumption, a substantial (\$5 billion) subsidy would be needed to achieve a 10% of natural gas contribution in 2020.
+Given China's primary energy consumption, a \$5 billion subsidy would be needed to achieve a 10% of natural gas contribution in 2020.
 This may not be viable unless the government has a new revenue source.
+Carbon taxes or revenue from the sale of emission permits may provide such a source.

-In the integrated policy scheme proposed and simulated in this study, part of the carbon revenue from the $CO_2$ cap is used to subsidize natural gas consumption.
+In the integrated policy scheme proposed and simulated in this study, part of the carbon revenue from the CO_2 cap is used to subsidize natural gas consumption.
 In this way, both the climate objective and the natural gas promotion objective can be achieved.
 The integrated policy reduces the relative price of natural gas use for consumers and increases the cost of coal use, promoting the substitution of natural gas for coal while still meeting the climate policy objective.
-Compared to the cap-and-trade only case, there is a modest (0.5%) welfare loss in 2030 associated with the integrated policy approach; however, it leads to a further nationwide reduction in NOx emissions by 2.3% and SO2 emissions by 2.6% in 2030.
+Compared to the cap-and-trade only case, there is a modest (0.5%) welfare loss in 2030 associated with the integrated policy approach; however, it leads to a further reduction in NO_x emissions by 2.3% and SO2 emissions by 2.6% in 2030.